 At Hamilton Square, I'd hoped to take a New Brighton train but I approached the platform just in time to see a New Brighton train disappear.
 With 15 minutes to wait for the next service, I reviewed whether my schedule really allowed time for a visit to the seaside and decided, instead, to return to Liverpool.
 After a short wait, a crowded train arrived.

-Birkenhead Woodside - Train for Liverpool Central approaching platform 1.
+Birkenhead Hamilton Square - Train for Liverpool Central approaching platform 1.

 My train passed under the River Mersey, paused at James Street station, then traversed the single-line Liverpool Loop opened by British Rail in 1977, stopping at Moorfields and Lime Street before I left the train at Liverpool Central.